ONSvisual/housing-affordability-generator/README.md

 Prequistives: mapshaper, gdal, tippecanoe, wget

+You'll need to first download the buildings shapefile with MSOA level information attached to it.

 You need a .csv with the house price data required for the map - the fields need to match that used in script and to have the first row as column names.

 Run `sh houseaffordability.sh` to start generating the tiles